Exponential decay estimates and smoothness of the moduli space of pseudoholomorphic curves: Preliminaries

 \section{Preliminaries}

-In this section, we collect various known results that will be used in relation to the gluing analysis, and provide basic setting of the study of gluing and exponential decay of the elements near the boundary of the moduli space of pseudoholomorphic maps from bordered Riemann surfaces.
+In this chapter, we collect various known results that will be used in relation to the gluing analysis, and provide basic setting {for} the study of gluing, and {of} exponential decay of the elements near the boundary of the moduli space of pseudoholomorphic maps from bordered Riemann surfaces.

-\subsection{Choice of Riemannian metric.}
+\subsection{Choice of Riemannian metric}

 We take the following choice of Riemannian metric for convenience.
-The proof of the next lemma can be borrowed from p.683 \cite{ye}.
+The proof of the next lemma can be borrowed from \cite[page 683]{ye}.
 (See Remark \ref{remarkA2} for a relevant remark.)

 \begin{lem} Let $(X,J)$ be an almost complex manifold and $L$ a (maximally) totally real submanifold with respect to $J$.
 There exists a Hermitian metric $g$ on $X$ such that $L$ is totally geodesic and satisfies \be JT_p L \perp T_pL \ee for every $p \in L$. \end{lem} \begin{proof} Let $\{e_1,\ldots, e_n\}$ be a local orthonormal frame on $L$.
 Since $L$ is totally real with respect to $J$, $\{e_1,\ldots,e_n, Je_1,\ldots, Je_n\}$ is a local frame of $TX$ on $L$.
 By a partition of unity we obtain a metric $\widetilde g$ on the vector bundle for which it satisfies $\widetilde g(e_i,Je_j) = 0$ for all $i,\, j$.
 We then extend $\widetilde g$ on $TX|_N$ to a tubular neighborhood of $N$.
 Then we set $\overline g = \widetilde g(J,J) + \widetilde g$.